 "By December of each year, the Monetary Policy Board, with a corporative agreement with the Minister, shall determine targets of monetary policy for the following year which shall be regarded as the guideline for the State and the BOT for the purpose of implementing any measure to maintain the price stability.
 The Minister shall propose the agreed targets of monetary policy to the Cabinet for approving.
 Upon the approval, it shall be published in the Government Gazette."

 Accordingly, the MPC and the Minister of Finance have carefully considered the appropriateness of the inflation target for 2009, taking into account various important issues, and mutually agreed to propose a new inflation target for 2009 for which the MPC would

 (1) Retain the use of quarterly target for the continuity of policy conduct.

-The MPC and the Minister of Finance have agreed to maintain the inflation target for the year 2010 at 0.5-3.0 per cent per annum, in continuation from the previous year.
+The MPC and the Minister of Finance have agreed to maintain the inflation target at 0.5-3.0 percent per annum for each year since 2010.
 This target range is considered appropriate and supportive of sustainable economic growth for the following reasons: